graphql-java/graphql-java-examples/readme.md

 The defer example is a simple Spring Boot application that demonstrates more advanced graphql performance by allowing a client to split the result into the data it needs immediately followed by the data it can `defer` to later.

+## Spring Boot integration example

+This shows how to integrate GraphQL Java with Spring Boot.